ThuHuong-Gina/RFM-Analysis_Python-Project/README.md

 - Monetary: is the total amount of money a customer spend in that given period.

 ### 2. Business questions
-- The Marketing Department needs to classify the segments of each customer to deploy each marketing program suitable for each customer group.
+- SuperStore is an international retail corporation, and its Marketing Department intends to initiate marketing initiatives for the Christmas and New Year holidays as a gesture of gratitude to their existing customers for their continued support.
+Additionally, they aim to convert potential customers into loyal patrons.

-- The Marketing Director also proposed a plan to use the RFM model in Python to segment customers, and then launch marketing campaigns to thank customers for supporting the company over the past time.
-As well as exploit potential customers to become loyal customers.
+- The Marketing Director has put forth a strategy involving the utilization of the RFM model in Python to categorize customers and subsequently execute tailored marketing campaigns.
+They seek an assessment of the current company situation and recommendations for the Marketing team.

-- Suggestions to the Marketing and Sales team with the company's retail model, which of the three indicators R, F, and M should be most interested in?
+- In the context of Superstore's retail model, which of the three indicators - Recency (R), Frequency (F), or Monetary Value (M) - should receive the most emphasis?

 # II.
 Insights
 - The majority of customers fall under the category of "Potential Loyalists," and because they are a loyal client base, special holiday promotions should be offered to them.